openshift/enhancements/enhancements/cloud-integration/openstack/cloud-provider-config-upgrade.md

 Cloud configuration is stored in the user-managed config map `cloud-provider-config` in `openshift-config`.
-In 4.11 we want to switch OpenStack clusters from the legacy cloud provider to the external Cloud Controller Manager (CCM).
+In 4.11 we want to switch OpenStack clusters from the legacy cloud provider (part of KCM) to the external Cloud Controller Manager (CCM).
 The configuration for the legacy and external cloud providers are similar, but not identical.

 This enhancement will describe how we can ensure correct configuration is passed to the cloud provider in use during and after an upgrade, and how we can prevent